Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/methods.md

 #### `postEvent`

-The `postEvent` option allows you to override the method used to call the Telegram Mini Apps method.
+The `postEvent` option allows a developer to override the method used to call the Telegram Mini Apps method.

 ```typescript
 request('web_app_request_viewport', 'viewport_changed', {